-All Emergency Procurements must be authorized or made by the CPO.
+All Emergency Procurements must be approved by a Chief or Designee and CPO.
 Oracle will generate a PO number for approved Emergency Requisitions.
 The Buyer will finalize and create the confirming PO, as soon as possible thereafter; however, in many cases the Emergency Procurement is already underway or has already been completed by the time the Buyer receives the purchase requisition, Certification of Single Source and Emergency Procurement and other required documentation.